moorepants/me41055/content/pages/software.rst

 Running The Software via Brightspace-Vocareum
 =============================================

-Log into Brightspace and navigate to the assignments section.
+Log into Brightspace and navigate to Content -> Vocareum.
 For each assignment you will be able to open a Vocareum workspace that gives you access to Jupyter and Jupyter Notebooks.

 .. topic:: Backing Up Your Work
    :class: alert alert-info